Skip to Main Content

 • DMPTool users can choose to make their DMPs public.
 Note that the public DMPs on DMPTool are not curated and are not necessarily good examples.
 Scroll down for a curated selection of DMPs.

 Wesleyan provides tools and expertise that you can and should include in your DM(S)P as relevant.
-These include a range of data storage options and our institutional data repository Figshare for publishing data.
+These include a range of data storage options and our institutional data repository, Figshare, for publishing data.
 We also have a range of experts of campus that you are encouraged to consult about how to use these tools, plan out your data collection for effective processing later on, and more.
 See the Wesleyan Resources tab for more.

 A librarian can provide feedback on draft data management plans.
 Simply email your draft DM(S)P along with your grant proposal abstract and the name of the funding agency to reference@wesleyan.edu.
 Please allow one week for turnaround.